-- Complete the ECU Application for Admission/ Readmission process: - 2.
-Complete the following MiM admission requirements: - A. Provide transcripts of all work completed (baccalaureate and graduate). - B. Provide name, mailing address, and email address of two professional references. - C. Submit an up-to-date resume. - D. Provide responses to posed questions. - E. Submit GRE scores (if required).
+- 1. Complete the ECU Application for Admission/Readmission process; - Complete the following MiM admission requirements: a.
+Provide transcripts of all work completed (baccalaureate and graduate); - Provide name, mailing address, and email address of two professional references; - c.
+Submit an up-to-date resume; - d.
+Provide responses to posed questions; and - e.
+Submit GRE scores (if required).